-Items may be borrowed for 21 days (90 days for University staff, PhD, Masters and Honours students of the University).
+Items may be borrowed for either 7 or 21 days (90 days for University staff, PhD, Masters by research and Honours students of the University).

 The Law Collection includes general law books and serials, Cases, Parliamentary Papers, Acts and Statutes.
 The Law Collection is located on Level D.

-The Lu Rees Archives is a collection of Australian children's literature resources.
-The Archives, which are the property of the Children's Book Council (ACT), are located on Level D of the Library.
+The National Centre for Australian Children's Literature is a collection of Australian children's literature resources.
+The Centre, which is the property of the Children's Book Council (ACT), is located on Level D of the Library.

-Items from the Archives may not be removed from the Library but can be used within the building.
-Books in the collection are listed in the Library's catalogue.
-To retrieve an item from the collection you will need to fill out a Closed Access Material Form available at the Information and Loans Desk on Level B of the Library.
+Items from the Centre may not be removed from the Library but can be used within the building.
+Books in the collection are listed in the Library's catalogue and Library Search.
+To access an item from the collection you can visit the Centre during their opening hours.
+Outside of these hours you will need to fill out a Closed Access Material Form available at the Library Service Desk on Level B of the Library.

 The Rare Books Collection comprises books with an imprint pre-1900, plus some special or limited editions.
-Items in the Rare Collection are listed in the Library's catalogue.
+Items in the Rare Collection are listed in Library Search.

-Rare books cannot be borrowed, but may be viewed in the Library by arrangement.
+Rare books cannot be borrowed, but may be viewed in the Library by prior arrangement.
 Some items may be viewed but not photocopied because of their fragile state.
-To view items in this Collection, please submit a request form at the Information and Loans Desk (forms are available at the Information and Loans Desk).
+To view items in this Collection, please submit a request form at the Library Service Desk.

 PhD, Masters and Honours theses written by University of Canberra students are shelved together at the back of Level D. They are arranged on the shelf by type of thesis (e.g. PhD), year completed (e.g. 2008) and then alphabetically by author's surname.